SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/mailing/index.md

 Example: If you send out multiple mailings to promote an event, you can add these mailings to a selection called "Event 2015" to have a complete list of all mailings for this event.

-Similarly, if you have created a project for your event, you can maintain a list of all project-related mailings in the **Activities** section tab.
+Similarly, if you create a project for your event, you can maintain a list of all project-related mailings in the **Activities** section tab.

 <!-- Referenced links -->
 [1]: create/index.md